-- You must provide the following documents with your application: a project budget (template provided on business.gov.au and GrantConnect) - a project and risk management plan limited to 4 pages - accountant declaration (template provided on business.gov.au and GrantConnect) - letter of Support from Defence or your defence industry customer (if applicable).
-If you are applying for NPS funding, you must attach a letter of support from the ASA. - trust deed (where applicable).
+You must provide the following documents with your application:

+- itemised quotes that have been obtained in the last 12 months for proposed training activities - itemised quotes that have been obtained in the last 6 months for domestic and international travel - training plan/syllabus (OEM and internal training) - letter/email from the OEM provider (OEM training) - project budget (template provided on business.gov.au and GrantConnect) - project and risk management plan limited to four pages for any project where total project costs exceed \$100,000 or where there is more than 10 proposed participants. - accountant declaration for applications for funding over \$50,000, we can only accept applications where you provide evidence of how you will provide your share of project costs, through the accountant declaration, that confirms you can fund your share of the project costs, including any ineligible expenditure.
+You must use the accountant declaration template form provided on business.gov.au and GrantConnect as part of this grant opportunity. - a letter of support from Defence or your defence industry customer (optional).
+If you are applying for NPS funding you must attach a letter of support from the ASA. - trust deed (where applicable).